chaoss/grimoirelab/BUILDING.md

 ```

 Then, just run `build_grimoirelab`, specifying the release file,
-the file for overriding repostory information, and the options for
+the file for overriding repository information, and the options for
 producing the `requirements.txt` file (`--dependencies` and `--depfile`):

 ```bash